What to Do

 Want to experience the great outdoors from high on the back of a friendly horse?
 Drive 4 miles south from Republic, WA on Hwy 21 to the K-Diamond-K Guest Ranch for a morning of horseback riding across their beautiful 1600-acre ranch.
 Then, enjoy a tasty family-style meal, followed by a visit to their petting zoo where you’ll have a chance to visit with their ever-changing population of baby calves, goats, horses, and rescued deer; rabbits, ostriches, and more.
 Call ahead to check availability.

-The Fourth of July brings an amateur, but impressive, show of fireworks ( provided by lake residents) to the lake, and launches the summer season.
-Best views of the show can be had at all the lake resorts and Curlew Lake State Park, from roads above the lake, and from your own personal boat.
+The Fourth of July brings an amateur show of fireworks (provided by lake residents) along the lake, and launches the summer season.
+Best views of the lake resorts and Curlew Lake State Park can be had from roads above the lake, and from your own personal boat.

 As early as April, fishing is excellent for tiger muskies and very good for trout.
 May through June, fishing is very good to excellent for all fish species.
 Early July continues to be good for fishing trout and largemouth bass, but falls off for trout and yellow perch in mid to late July and August, when the summer heat hits.
 Tiger muskie prove the exception, doing poorly in July, but excellently in August through October.
 January thorough mid-March, winter ice fishing is good to excellent for trout and yellow perch (no limit).
 Access to the lake is usually available via Curlew Lake State Park (call ahead to the ranger station for park closure information).
 See the Washington Dept. of Fish & Wildlife’s Fishing Prospects Calendar for an easy to use fishing chart.